kirubarajm/Daily-Locally/README.md

 # Daily Locally Repository Overview

+Daily Locally is a unified mobile platform to buy and sell D2C food products with complete transparency.
+It has an Android mobile app, where users can buy and list their products.
+The code for this project is split into three main components.

-This repository provides the links and summaries for the three main components of our project:
+This repository provides the links and summaries for the three main components of the project:

 ## 1. Backend
 - **Repository:** [Backend NodeJS Server](https://github.com/kirubarajm/Dailylocally-node)